$543 Find Cheap Flights to Italy

 • If you are visiting Italy during summer, consider flying into Olbia Costa Smeralda Airport (OLB) in Sardinia.
 It’s near various beaches, including Porto Istana, Pittulongu and Cala Brandinchi, along the Costa Smeralda coastline.

-Top 5 airlines flying to Italy
+Reviews of the top 5 airlines flying to Italy

 Need help choosing which airline to fly with from Australia to Italy?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.